nosovicki/gog/README.md

 ## Introduction

+Language is fully defined by its words and by the ways of how it combines those words.
+And, as good vocabulary enables us to convey same meaning with many different words, a good language must enable us to express semantics by different ways.
+The language should have enough rules to leave an impression that it has no syntax at all -- so that a programmer could write expressions any way he wants --  this adaptability is what can make a language both powerful and legible, both maintainable and robust.

 While programming languages often excel at mind-bending ways to combine their primitives, examples of elegant simplicity are rare.
-Though GOG is rather complex internally, its complexity makes it simple for the programmer.
+Though GOG is rather complex internally, its complexity is what makes it simple for the programmer.

-Language is fully defined by its words and by the rules of how to combine those words.
-And, as a good vocabulary enables us to convey same meaning by different words, a good language should enable us to express semantics by different ways.
-The language must have enough rules to leave an expression that it has no syntax at all -- so that a programmer could write expressions any way he wants --  this adaptability is what makes a language both powerful and legible, both maintainable and robust.

 GOG rules are:
 * Words are separated by spaces
-* Expressions are separated either by line breaks, or by parentheses
+* Expressions are separated either by either line breaks or parentheses

 That's right, no rules about order of tokens, no declaration rules, no fancy brackets and arrows.
-This is because GOG uses polynotational semantics.
+That's because GOG uses polynotational semantics.
 The idea of polynotational semantics is simple.
 Languages have three main types of
 notation: